fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 npm run test:report
 ```

-Tests can also be run via the graphical UI with a command
+Tests can also be run via the graphical UI with the command:

 ```
 npm run test -- --ui